Guiding Urban Transitions for Sustainability (GUTS)

 The interaction between researchers and practitioners through the WISE-project was important for the development of the climate programme for the City of Gothenburg.
 This programme is unique regarding the embracement of a consumption perspective (as a complement to assessing the greenhouse gas emissions within a geographical area), e.g. through setting goals of reducing the climate impact of the inhabitants lifestyles.
 This perspective is also incorporated in the regional strategy for a good life in a fossil independent region.
 This sub-project will continue to support the implementation, and learn from, these climate strategy processes.

 The climate strategies of both the city of Gothenburg and the region Västra Götaland points out vacationing and air-travel as especially important areas.
-The subproject will develop the newly initiated “Nätverket för klimatsmarta semestrar”/Network for climate friendly vacationing" where Turistrådet Västsverige, Göteborg & Co, Handelshögskolan, Chalmers and others participates.
-During 2017 a study is also being conducted regarding which possibilities cities have for influencing private citizens’ air-travel habits.
+The subproject will develop the “Nätverket för klimatsmarta semestrar”/Network for climate friendly vacationing" where Turistrådet Västsverige, Göteborg & Co, Handelshögskolan, Chalmers and others participates.
+During 2017 a study was also conducted regarding which possibilities cities have for influencing private citizens’ air-travel habits.
+The site klimatsmartsemester.se and travelandclimate.org has been developed - a way to calculate carbon emissions from your travel.

-Sub-project leader: Jörgen Larsson, Assistant professor, Department of Space, Earth and Environment, Physical Resource Theory, Chalmers University of Technoligy.
+Sub-project leader: Jörgen Larsson, Assistant professor, Department of Space, Earth and Environment, Physical Resource Theory, Chalmers University of Technology.